operator-playground-io/community-jaeger-operator-tile/cover.md

 ![](_images/architecture-v2.png)

+**Major Components:**

-**Jaeger client libraries:**A Jaeger client is basically a part of your application, and is responsible for creating the tracers.
+**Jaeger client libraries:**A Jaeger client libraries, is basically a part of your application, and is responsible for creating the tracers.
 It creates the trace spans in the application code which get picked up by the Jaeger agent over UDP and are forwarded to the Jaeger collector using a secured gRPC connection.

 **Agent:**A Jaeger agent is a network daemon that listens to spans sent over UDP.
 It batches the spans and sends them to the collector.
 It is designed to be deployed to all hosts as an infrastructure component.
 The Jaeger agent abstracts the routing and discovery of the collectors away from the client.